marcelosperalta/bootcamp_dci/README.md

 * JavaScript (Exercises and Code refactoring)

 Folder **200203** (Class 03.02.2020)
-* JavaScript (For loop, functions, closure SIAF, IIFE and Exercises)
+* JavaScript (For loop, functions, closure SIAF, IIFE and Exercises), Git and GitHub.